 WELCOME TO STAVANGER AND THE WEST COAST EXPEDITION

 Rogaland Aktiv wish

-you a warm welcome to Norway and to this very special trip.
-This is not a expedition for everyone.
-You have to be in normally good shape and have good condition to follow the program.
+you a warm welcome to Norway and to join this very special trip.
+This is not an expedition for everyone.
+You have to be in normall to good shape to join this adventure.

 This is a huge project with an enormous logistic.
-For transport we should use ferrys, buses and taxis, and we will be traveling over large areas.
+For transport we will use ferries, buses and taxis, and we will be traveling over large areas.
 We will be moved from one destination to another, and we are going from kayaks to advanced, but nice, mountain hiking.
 Puh..!!

 It is not for sure that everyone of you will be able to manage the whole trip, but dont worry, we have back-ups.
 This first parts, the kayaks trip, start very easy, and we adjust the level to the participants.

 The first two hiking days are pretty hard, special the trip to Kjerag.
 We have plenty of time to climb the steps, but we will have a little bit hurry when we should walk to the Kjerag boulder.
 But, if you are in good condition, you will make it, and, its worth it.
 Thrust me !
 Do you dare to enter the stone at Kjerag?